-Furthermore, the Company has introduced a Board Benefit Trust (BBT) as a performance-linked share-based remuneration system in order to further clarify the linkage of the remuneration for directors (excluding directors who are audit and supervisory committee members, outside directors and non-executive directors), the Company's business performance, and the stock value, and enhance their motivation to contribute to the improvement of the Company's business performance in the medium and long term and to boost corporate value by sharing not only the benefit of the rise in stock prices but also the risks of a decline in stock prices with the Company's shareholders.
+The Company has introduced a Board Benefit Trust (BBT) as a performance-linked share-based remuneration system in order to further clarify the linkage of the remuneration for directors (excluding directors who are audit and supervisory committee members, outside directors and non-executive directors), the Company's business performance, and the stock value, and enhance their motivation to contribute to the improvement of the Company's business performance in the medium and long term and to boost corporate value by sharing not only the benefit of the rise in stock prices but also the risks of a decline in stock prices with the Company's shareholders.

 Board Benefit Trust (BBT) is a system in which directors earn points during their term which are exchanged for shares and cash upon resignation.
-The calculation method for points granted to directors is as follows: